Gross, Operational, and Net Profit (Differences)

 – Trailer costs to haul the equipment

-– Insurance including worker’s compensation
+– Insurance, including workers’ compensation

 Employer’s payroll taxes

-The answer lies in defining costs associated with the respective sale.
+The answer lies in defining the costs associated with the respective sale.
 There are two types of costs related to the actual sale process.

 Direct Costs

 Direct costs are sometimes referred to as prime costs.
 It means those costs that are undeniably associated with the sale of the product or service.
 The most common direct costs include materials and labor.
-Sometimes it is difficult to definitively state that a particular cost is directly attributable to that sales of a unit.
+Sometimes it is difficult to definitively state that a particular cost is directly attributable to the sales of a unit.
 Labor is a good example.

 The key is that direct costs physically handle the items sold or services rendered in some form.
 Direct cost broadens as the subject of the sale moves from a single item to multiple similar items.